Ready to create your cyber security roadmap (aka IT security roadmap)? You may be wondering how to get started.

 It helps to prevent cyber burnout

-Professionals that’ve worked in cybersecurity know that cyber burnout is real, and it’s not unusual to put career planning off to the side to deal with work-related issues.
-But that’s what makes the roadmap even more important.
+Professionals that’ve worked in cybersecurity know that cyber burnout is real.
+It’s not unusual to put career planning off to the side to deal with work-related issues.

-The last thing you want is to be overworked to the point where you’re now heavily focused on performing your job responsibilities and not spending enough time growing.
+By then it’s almost too late.
+You’re more heavily focused on performing your job responsibilities and not spending enough time growing.

 By reviewing your cyber security roadmap every six months, you can keep focused on your career goals, the skills you want to learn, and maintain the timetables you’ve set for yourself.